Father’s Rights in A Divorce

 One common situation where you might be granted alimony is if you’ve been the primary caregiver at home with your kids, and your wife has been out working and financially providing for the family.
 If you’ve had to put off career advancement so that you could raise the children and care for the household, then requesting alimony from your wife may be appropriate.
 There are also different types of alimony, including both short-term maintenance and longer-term payments.
 What you might get depends on all of the circumstances involved.
 For a more comprehensive list of the items the courts consider in determining alimony, check out the law here.

 Can I Relocate Later If I Have Primary Custody?

 The short answer to this question is “maybe.”
 The longer answer is that it depends on what’s in the best interests of the child.
 In the past, the court would have to consider 12 factors before making this kind of decision.
 (It was called a “Baueres Analysis.”)
 However, that changed relatively recently with a case that went to the New Jersey Supreme Court (Bisbing v Bisbing).
 Now, the only legal standard in play is the best interests of the child.
 Requesting or opposing a child’s permanent relocation outside of New Jersey could require a formal court application, especially if the parents cannot agree.

 When you’re navigating your rights as a father during a divorce, it can feel complicated.
 You aren’t wrong.
 It is a very complicated process, and we know there is a lot at stake.
 Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC is here to advise you in a course of action and fight on your behalf for the best interests of you and your children.
-Give us a call today at (201) 880-9770 for a confidential consultation about your situation.
+Give us a call today at (201) 880-9770 for a confidential case evaluation about your situation.
 We are committed to helping our clients in every way we can.